 Let me start by asking you something, when you were looking at buying equipment ready for your babies arrival such as prams, baby monitors, sterilisers and more importantly car seats, what did you look for?
 Did you just go for the unknown brand with possibly no reviews because it was the cheapest?
 Or did you look at the more expensive brands that had been tested and had really good reviews?
 I would guess that you took the safer option and bought the equipment that was tested and reviewed well because your babies safety was your first priority not the price tag.

-If your baby is ill, you will take them to your GP and then should that need further investigation you will be referred to someone who specialises in the problem your child is having, if your child had a problem with their skin for example then a GP would not be qualified enough to diagnose the problem you would go to a dermatologist.
+If your baby is ill, you will take them to your GP and then should that need further investigation you will be referred to someone who specialises in the problem your child is having, if your child had a problem with their skin for example then a GP may not be qualified enough to diagnose the problem, you would go to a dermatologist.

 If you are thinking of having your newborn photographed then you need to be sure that they are someone you can fully trust.

-I have seen many photographs of newborns that are clearly posed unsafely by excellent portrait photographs, just because they excel in say wedding photography or portrait photography does not mean that they automatically know how to safely pose a newborn baby.
+I have seen many photographs of newborns that are clearly posed unsafely by excellent portrait photographers, just because they are a fabulous wedding photographer or portrait photographer does not mean that they automatically know how to safely pose a newborn baby.

 I see photographs all the time on social networking sites of newborns posed in the "froggy" pose unsupported or hanging out of various baskets etc and have clearly not had an adult within even an arms length.